Meet the people behind the impact

 - Omega Psi Phi Wisconsin Chapter’s “Citizen of the Year” (2011)

-In addition, Johnson earned a BA in business education from Chicago State University and an MBA from the University of Phoenix.
-Johnson also holds a certification in fundraising management from the Center of Philanthropy at Indiana University, and a certification in human resource management from Cornell University.
-Johnson is married to Toya and they are blessed with three children ages 13, 6 and 3.
+In addition, Michael earned a BA in Business Education from Chicago State University and an MBA from the University of Phoenix.
+He also holds a certification in fundraising management from the Center of Philanthropy at Indiana University, and a certification in human resource management from Cornell University and holds an Advanced Leadership Certification from University of Michigan- Ross School of Business.
+Michael is married to Toya and they are blessed with three children ages 14, 7 and 4.
 Prior to moving to Madison, Johnson spent 15 years in executive-level positions in Chicago, Philadelphia and St. Louis, leading large, complex government and nonprofit agencies.

 Rod Mitchell, M.A. – Executive Vice President & Chief Operating Officer